-

 You can transfer ISAs – maybe you want to switch provider, have found a better cash ISA rate or want to move from cash into investments or vice versa.
 However, before you do, consider carefully if it’s the right option given your circumstances and make sure you understand the rules3.

-If you’re transferring money you’ve saved or invested into your ISA in the current tax year, you must transfer the full amount.
-If you want to transfer contributions made in previous tax years, you don’t have to move it all.
+If you’re transferring money you’ve saved or invested into your ISA, you can choose whether to transfer the full amount or just a partial transfer.
 For example, you may have money in a cash ISA and want to invest some, but not all of it.
 Find out more about the risks and drawbacks of transferring your investments.

 And before transferring your ISA, find out about any charges, exit penalties, or benefits you may lose.